NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Calistria - Minor Curse.md

-Whenever a new person desires vengeance against you, you suffer a painful sting and are afflicted with [[Giant Wasp Venom|Giant Wasp Venom]] at stage 1.
+Whenever a new person desires vengeance against you, you suffer a painful sting and are afflicted with [[Equipment/Giant Wasp Venom|Giant Wasp Venom]] at stage 1.

-*Source: Pathfinder Lost Omens: Gods & Magic*
+*Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*